 A primary care clinician must be skilled in problem-solving and demonstrate expertise in diagnosis.
-The DMS curriculum will advance students medical knowledge, provide an opportunity for students to collaborate with medical experts for the advancement problem-solving skills and diagnosis.
+The DMS curriculum will advance students' medical knowledge, provide an opportunity for students to collaborate with medical experts for the advancement of problem-solving skills and diagnosis.
 The curriculum emphasizes the integration of the basic and clinical sciences in medical practice.
-The curriculum divided into a pre-clinical phase and a clinical or educational phase.
+The curriculum is divided into a pre-clinical phase and a clinical or educational phase.

 The pre-clinical curriculum will address both fundamental scientific concepts and advanced clinical medicine.
 The core curriculum will advance the student’s knowledge of the anatomical, biochemical, and immunologic sciences, provide advanced clinical competence in 9 medical specialties and prepare the student to navigate and produce medical literature.